I’M MOST IN CONTROL

-Partly it’s our culture, which constantly tells us: “Just do it”, & partly it’s the alcoholic / narcissistic family that only focused on DOING, rather than Being or Feeling!
+A: That it’s ONLY about taking actions instead of freezing up or being indecisive.
+This comes partly from our culture, which constantly tells us to “Just do it”, & partly from the alcoholic / narcissistic family that only focused on DOING, rather than Being or Feeling!

-BUT not being able to act is just as much a lack of control as taking actions that are compulsive (not in our conscious control).
-They’re both driven by deep WIC anxiety that we’re not aware of or not in charge of modifying.
+⏬ HOWEVER : Not being able to act is just as much a lack of control as compulsive behavior.
+Negative actions and non-actions are both driven by the WIC’s anxiety which we’re not aware of or not in charge of modifying.

 Everyone sees what’s going on – making a fool of yourself by not leaving, but you’re paralyzed.
 While you can’t ignore one more indignity from him, the pain of betrayal & loss has triggered abandonment shock!

-The KEY to healthy control is (ta-da) you HAVING a CHOICE!
+So – the KEY to healthy control (ta-da) is you HAVING a CHOICE!

 • allows us to know what our needs are, permission to get them met, AND find ways to meet as many needs as possible, under the realistic circumstances of our specific personality & current life